halid1020/robot_control_cloth/README.md

 ros2 launch ur_robot_driver ur_control.launch.py ur_type:=ur3e robot_ip:=192.168.1.15 launch_rviz:=false
 ```

+The above needs to be run first, otherwise the pedant will complain about the connection.

 2. Run the `URCaps` program in pedant, and set to `remote control`.

 3. Right under `<ws_name>`